How to Become a Dental Assistant in Winona Mississippi

 - Prepping patients for teeth cleanings and treatments

 - Sterilizing and preparing instruments for dentists

 - Clearing patients’ mouths with suction equipment

-- Giving instruments to dentists during procedures
+- Providing instruments to dentists during procedures

-- Prepping X-ray machines and handling X-rays
+- Preparing X-ray machines and handling X-rays

 - Purchasing dental and office supplies